chevereto/v2/README.md

 * Support for custom short URL service
 * Image resizing

-###Updates
+### Updates
-There won't be more updates or new features for this edition which is considered to be deprecated due the usage of a Flash uploader and the fact that is extremely old.
-Updates will be only pushed only for security concerns and things like that.
+There won't be more updates or new features for this edition which is deprecated due the usage of a Flash uploader and the fact that is very old.
+Updates will be pushed only for security concerns and things like that.
 Chevereto 2.X is a system in its final form and we aren't developing it anymore.
 For newest Chevereto editions you should refer to [Chevereto Free](https://chevereto.com/free) or [Chevereto](https://chevereto.com/pricing) paid edition.

-###About the author
+### About the author
-Chevereto is created by [Rodolfo Berrios](http://rodolfoberrios.com), an old-school developer from Chile.
+Chevereto 2.X was created by [Rodolfo Berrios](http://rodolfoberrios.com).

-###License
+### License
 Copyrighted Rodolfo Berríos - Released under [MIT License](http://opensource.org/licenses/MIT).
 You can use Chevereto 2.X freely in any project you want no strings attached.

-##Minimum system requirements
+## Minimum system requirements
 - Apache web server (NGiNX will also works)
 - PHP 5.0 with PDO, GD Library, cURL and BCMath
 - MySQL 4

-##Install
+## Install
 * Upload the contents of the `chevereto` folder to your website.
 * Edit the contents of `includes/config.php` with your database details.
 * Change the default string `changeme` to anything you want in `includes/definitions.php`
 * Go to `http://yourwebsite.com` and that's all

-##Update to newest editions
+## Update to newest editions
 Chevereto 2.X can be updated to newest Chevereto editions ([Chevereto Free](https://chevereto.com/free) or [Chevereto](https://chevereto.com/pricing) paid edition).
 Check the update instructions at our [documentation](https://chevereto.com/docs/update-guide) for more details about it.